 - milk and milk products

-- peanuts and soybeans and their products
+- soybeans and their products

 - added sulphites in concentrations of 10 mg/kg or more